November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!

 A simple 2-channel example is the Great Planes Fling, shown right, although owner feedback about this particular glider hasn't been great.
 Gliders like this one can also be launched with a simple 'high-start' launching system (catapult / bungee) so if your throws aren't quite strong enough then you can still get airborne.
 But with the right throwing technique and strength a hand launched glider can easily reach an adequate altitude without any external aids.

 Once launched, either by a throw or catapult system, flight duration is achieved by using thermals to keep the glider aloft.

 Discus Launch Gliders (DLGs)

-You don't need to be strong because the force needed to power the glider upwards is generated during your spin, and then the design of the glider aids the steep climb.
+You don't need to be strong because the inertia needed to power the glider upwards is generated during your spin, and then the design of the glider aids the steep climb.

-Combat RC gliders
+Combat RC Gliders

-The idea with combat gliding is to fly as a group and try to knock your opponent's glider out of the air - because the EPP rarely gets damaged, it's quite safe to fly straight into another glider at full speed!
+The idea with combat gliding is to fly as a group and try to knock your opponent's glider out of the air.
+Because the EPP rarely gets damaged, it's quite safe to fly straight into another glider at full speed!

 My EPP combat glider is shown below, an 'Eraser' from Canterbury Sailplanes of New Zealand: